 One new combat change is the “sweet spot” mechanic, where making a more direct hit with your weapon will do more damage.
 This is also an idea that sounds great in concept, but in practice leads to inconsistent damage without obvious feedback to the player.
 It also makes comparing damage between weapons much more difficult.

 The ability to redirect your weapon is another change in Dark Souls 2.
 You can simply push on the control stick mid-swing to redirect your weapon.
 It applies mostly to large and slow weapons like clubs, but also works on smaller weapons.
 It’s mainly useful for reprioritizing enemies when fighting multiple targets at once.

 My experience with weapon redirecting is that it’s more frustrating than useful.
 Often time I would trigger this feature by accident, and end up completely missing my enemy without knowing why.
 This is more common with some weapon types than others, and I found thrusting weapons and hammers were particularly susceptible.

 Dual wielding has been made much more viable in Dark Souls 2.
 Weapons can be alternated in each hand without any delay, which allows for more unique builds and uncertainty in PvP situations.

 A new mechanic called Power Stance has also been introduced.
 This allows two weapons of the same fighting style to be used together with a unique moveset.
-It adds a lot of variety to PVP combat, and makes for a great addition to the game.
+It adds a lot of variety to PvP combat, which makes for a great addition to the game.

 One final combat change is the ability to fully run while locked on.
 This took the most getting used to when coming from Dark Souls 1, where holding run while maneuvering around enemies would just allow you to strafe faster.